p1r473/zsh-llm-suggestions/README.md

 ctrl+alt+O to have OpenAI explain the command in English, or hit ctrl+alt+P to have GitHub Copilot explain it.

+### Freestyle

+Send a regular good old LLM prompt to Ollama.

 ## Warning

 There are some risks using `zsh-llm-suggestions`: